-A German sociologist, philosopher, political economist and Jurist, Maximilian Karl Emil Max Weber came in this world on 21st of April 1864 and took his last breath on 14th of June 1920.
-He is also known a Max Weber.
+A German sociologist, philosopher, political economist, and Jurist, Maximilian Karl Emil Max Weber came in this world on the 21st of April 1864 and took his last breath on the 14th of June 1920.
+He is also known as Max Weber.
 He was said to be an influencer and his ideas caused many social theories and social research.
 Emile Durkheim, Karl Marx, and Max Weber are said to be the three founders of Sociology.

 - The propertied upper class